mprestin77/showlimits/README.md

 services = open-search container-engine compute vcn object-storage filesystem regions = us-ahsburn-1 us-phoenix-1
 ```
-A user running the script either must be a tenancy Admninstrator or must be a member of a group with the following policy:
+A user running the script either must be a tenancy Admninstrator or must be a member of a group that is assigned with the following policy:
 ```
  Allow group LimitsAndUsageViewers to inspect resource-availability in tenancy
 ```